ashley-brown13/notes-to-my-future-self/README.md

 ### Notes

 Authenticated users can create text, music, and video notes.
 They have the option to at a greeting and ending, as well as select from a myriad of background choices.
+It was really important to me to give choices in design to the user, as this is their online memory box.

 ![Note Creation Page](https://github.com/ashley-brown13/notes-to-my-future-self/blob/main/react-app/public/images/NoteCreation.png)

 ### Tags

 Authenticated users can create tags, and append as many as they wish to their notes.
-This allows for users to easily find notes through category.
+This allows for users to easily sort their memories into categories, which supports easy finding of the notes.
+Part of the reason I designed the application was the idea that people can look for certain notes depending on how they want to feel at the moment.
+For example, if the user was feeling sad, maybe they want to look at memories stored under a tag such as "Laugh" or "Made Me Smile."

 ![Tags](https://github.com/ashley-brown13/notes-to-my-future-self/blob/main/react-app/public/images/Tags.png)